alanstoate/explore-with-gdb/README.md

 - ImportStringValuesBuffer<int>
 - ImportStringValuesBuffer<long>

 With just a quick look, we've been able to get a bit of understanding about how this function gets called from our test.
 I highly recommend looking at this image while finding the corresponding functions in the code.
-Having two different representations of the code flow is great for forming an understanding in my head.
+I find having two different representations of the code flow is great for forming an understanding in my head.

 ### Adding some interactivity

-Let's combine the `PrintLocalsBreakpoint` with the `StackTraceBreakpoint` as well as a GUI table element to create an interactive call heirarchy explorer.
+Let's combine the `PrintLocalsBreakpoint` with the `StackTraceBreakpoint` as well as a GUI table element to create an interactive call hierarchy explorer.

 For each stack trace we save, we'll also save all the locals variable names and their values.
 Next, we'll use `dearpygui` to display these variables in a table.
 We'll add a callback to each row which we'll send to our graph code to re-render our call graph, but this time we'll give it the index of one of our stack traces which we'll use to highlight the call graph stack trace that we've selected.